Email FacebookTwitterMenu burgerClose thin

 Estate Planning Tips

-• A financial advisor can help with many matters relating to estate planning and wealth management.
-Finding the right financial advisor that fits your needs doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+• A financial advisor may be able help with many matters related to estate planning and wealth management.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Make sure to name an executor in your will, and make it someone you trust.
 Carrying out your wishes is their job.